-There are many ways to promote your self-published books.
+There are many free ways to promote your self-published books.

-Here are some ideas to help you promote your self-published books.
+Here is a list of ideas to help you promote your self-published books for free.

 Use a Facebook Page.